 The reason behind it is that, as the initial condition becomes worse, subsequent particles predicted by the state model only will be inconsistent with the true posterior distribution, which leads to the poor performance of the SD-IMMPF.
-However, in the SD-IMMGPF, the Kalman filtering-based approach is applied to construct importance functions representing a Gaussian approximation of the true posteriori distribution for every mode, from which reasonable particles can still be generated and corrected by the likelihood function.
+However, in the SD-IMMGPF, the Kalman filtering-based approach is applied to construct importance functions representing Gaussian approximation of true posterior for every mode, from which reasonable particles can still be generated and corrected by the likelihood function.
 The related performance will not deteriorate too much.